DaWoblefet/KOChanceCalculator/README.md

 NOTE: if you add a lot of damage rolls (like more than 5), the program may lag and run more slowly, but it's working.

-- To compile: `javac KOChanceGUI.java`
-- To run: `java KOChanceGUI`
-- To build an executable jar: `-jar cvfm KOChanceCalculator.jar manifest.MF KOChanceGUI.class woblescientist.png`
+Built in the Eclipse IDE.
+To build an executable JAR, right click the package -> export -> runnable JAR file, specify a path, and leave other settings the same.